xbeat/Machine-Learning/README.md

 The Importance of Testing in Software Development

 Testing is a crucial aspect of software development that ensures code quality, reliability, and maintainability.
 By writing and executing tests, developers can catch bugs early, validate functionality, and gain confidence in their code.
 Let's explore the benefits of testing through practical examples and real-world scenarios.

+## Attention Mechanism in Seq2Seq Models

+Basic Attention Mechanism Architecture

+The attention mechanism revolutionized sequence processing by enabling models to selectively focus on different parts of the input sequence.
+At its core, attention computes alignment scores between encoder hidden states and the current decoder state, creating a weighted context vector for more accurate predictions.

 ## Bagging An Ensemble Learning Technique